-An analysis of the FSA data show that gains have been made at most grade levels but continued efforts should be made to increase proficiency levels of all students.
+An analysis of the FSA data show that 3rd grade ELA increased proficiency with 14% gain from 36 to 50% exceeding the goal for this academic focus. gains have been made at most grade levels but continued efforts should be made to increase proficiency levels of all students.